OfficeDev/teams-toolkit/packages/sdk/doc/teamsfx.onbehalfofusercredential.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Represent on-behalf-of flow to get user identity, and it is designed to be used in Azure Function or Bot scenarios.
+Represent on-behalf-of flow to get user identity, and it is designed to be used in server side.

 <b>Signature:</b>